BhushanDDS/vidBackend/README.md

-# VidSup -> Video streaming platfrm
+# VidSup -> Video streaming platform

 I've been exited to learn node and how backend work or I must say What is Backend ? taa daa ..
 My first backend project !!
 Vidsup is straming platform like YT havind common fuctonalities